mad-lab-fau/gaitmap/docs/source/user_guide/datatypes.rst

 >>> dataset[start : end]

 Note that `dataset[end]` refers to the first value **after** the region!
-To get the last sample of a region you must use `end-1`
+To get the last sample of a region you must use `end-1`.

+The length of a region (in samples) is simply `end - start`.

 For edge cases this means: